yale-mgt-656-fall-2021/about/general-policies.md

 have some "activity".
 This
 may include discussing your semester project or a guest speaker.

-In the Fall 2020 semester, I'm going to try to make our activities equally good for those joining in-person and online.
-Likely that will mean those joining in-person will have their laptops open and will interact virtually in addition to verbally.

 ### Quizzes

 Most classes are preceded by a short quiz.
 The quizzes will be